Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Introduction

 \section{Introduction}

-Semantic segmentation has made remarkable progress, primarily fueled by the availability of large-scale annotated datasets.
-Nevertheless, this reliance on extensive labeled data poses a significant bottleneck for practical deployment.
-Although state-of-the-art models excel on categories seen during training, they often fail to generalize to novel classes or domains, limiting their applicability in real-world scenarios.
-One of the fundamental challenges in computer vision remains the ability to segment objects from previously unseen categories, especially when only a few or no labeled examples are available.
+Semantic segmentation has made remarkable progress with large-scale annotated datasets.
+Nevertheless, this reliance on extensive labeled data limits deployment in real-world scenarios.
+Models often fail to generalize to novel classes or domains when few or no labeled examples are available.

-To address this, few-shot semantic segmentation (FSS) has emerged as a promising direction, aiming to segment objects in query images using only a few annotated supports \cite{shaban2017one}.
-Most prior work in FSS has focused on binary segmentation, which involves distinguishing a foreground object from its background.
-However, real-world applications often involve multi-class segmentation, where the system must recognize and delineate several object categories simultaneously—a relatively underexplored but crucial step toward building robust and domain-agnostic segmentation models \cite{ dong2018few, wang2019panet, zhang2022mfnet}.

-Existing FSS approaches typically rely on sophisticated decoders to align features between query and support images while reusing features from frozen pre-trained encoders such as ResNet \cite{heDeepResidualLearning2016a} or ViT \cite{dosovitskiy2020image}.
-However, this creates a key limitation: these encoders were trained on different datasets and tasks and are not optimized to extract meaningful features from novel support categories.
-Consequently, no matter how advanced the decoder is, the overall model performance is limited by the encoder's inability to adapt to new classes.

-To overcome this bottleneck, we introduce \textit{Take a Peek}, a simple yet effective method designed to boost the encoder's ability to represent unseen classes.
-The core idea is to fine-tune the encoder on the support set, allowing it to ``take a peek'' at the novel classes and adapt its features accordingly.
-This fine-tuning is performed over just a few iterations and leverages Low-Rank Adaptation (LoRA) \cite{huLoRALowRankAdaptation2021} to maintain computational efficiency.
-Our approach is model-agnostic, requiring minimal changes to the encoder and seamlessly integrating with any existing FSS architecture.

-We validate our method on five state-of-the-art few-shot segmentation models \cite{langLearningWhatNot2022,marinisLabelAnythingMultiClass2024,pengHierarchicalDenseCorrelation2023,shi2022dense,zhang2022feature}, covering diverse architectures and encoder types, as well as one cross-domain FSS model \cite{chenCrossDomainFewShotSemantic2024}.
-Across the board, our approach yields consistent and significant improvements on both standard and cross-domain segmentation tasks.
-Figure~\ref{fig:TaP} provides an overview of the framework.